 - Staff understood their responsibilities to manage emergencies whilst with patients and to recognise those in need of urgent medical attention.
-The service kept emergency medicines on site; however, the provider did not stock aspirin (for suspected myocardial infarction) and they had not assessed the risk this may pose.
-Following the inspection, the provider informed us that they had obtained this medicine.
+The service kept emergency medicines on site.
 We saw emergency medicines were checked regularly to ensure they were safe to use.
 Clinical staff knew how to identify and manage patients with severe infections, for example sepsis, and non-clinical staff told us that they would call a clinician if they suspected an acutely unwell or deteriorating patient.
 All staff had received sepsis awareness training, and this was incorporated in the core training for staff. - There were enough clinical staff to meet demand for the service.
 Patients would book appointments at a time suitable to both them and the appropriate clinical member of staff.
 There were systems to assess, monitor and manage risks to patient safety. - There were arrangements for planning and monitoring the number and mix of staff needed.
 We were told that it was policy not to have more than two clinicians on leave at any one time.
 If required, staff could move between local Pure Sports Medicine locations to provide cover.
 There was a corporate and local induction programme for all new staff joining the organisation.
 There was a staff handbook which had details about the service, organisational values, code of conduct, dress code, facilities, frequently asked questions and the policies and procedures. - When there were changes to services or staff the service assessed and monitored the impact on safety.

-Information to deliver safe care and treatment Staff had the information they needed to deliver safe care and treatment to patients. - Individual care records were written and managed in a way that kept patients safe.
+Information to deliver safe care and treatment

+Staff had the information they needed to deliver safe care and treatment to patients.

+- Individual care records were written and managed in a way that kept patients safe.
 The care records we saw showed that information needed to deliver safe care and treatment was available to relevant staff in an accessible way.
 Each patient was given a written 'patient management plan' which detailed information needed to deliver care and treatment and recorded the patient's goals.
 The practice also provided patients with a booklet called 'The Better Journal', this booklet provided patients with health information and allowed patients to track their progress and be more involved in their treatment. - The electronic clinical system the service used required each user to have an individual user log-on which allowed audit trail of who within the service had accessed individual patient records.
 System based patient records contained test results, health assessments and treatment plans.
 The service had a cloud-based clinical system which allowed staff to access records securely from any location with their individual log-on. - New patients to the service were required to complete a registration form before the first appointment with the service. - The service had systems for sharing information with staff and other agencies to enable them to deliver safe care and treatment.
 This was subject to patient consent. - We saw evidence that clinicians made appropriate and timely referrals in line with protocols and up to date evidence-based guidance.
 The provider had an effective system in place to monitor referrals and test results.